 Entries by lbw

-Reform Action #2 of 20 (see overview page) The church needs to come to grips with the fact that Joseph’s Polygamy was not of God.
-In this theological essay, I’d like to make a case for the idea that admitting Joseph screwed up with polygamy at the end of his life does not […]
+Reform Action #2 of 20 (see overview page) The church needs to come to grips with the fact that Joseph’s Polygamy was not divine.
+In this theological essay, I’d like to make a case for the idea that admitting Joseph screwed up with polygamy at the end of his life does not need […]

 There is no excerpt because this is a protected post.

-In this article I hope to unravel some of the confusion caused by the current LDS perspective on the “Great Apostasy“, which I believe is for the most part a popular protestant view adopted by church leaders during Joseph Smith’s time.
+In this article I hope to unravel some of the contradiction found it the current LDS perspective on the “Great Apostasy“, which I believe is for the most part a popular protestant view adopted by church leaders during Joseph Smith’s time.
 Instead of universal apostasy, LDS scriptures seem to support a type of universalist and dispensationalist view of religious history.
-In this […]
+In this view, the […]

 Perhaps more than any other area of religious theology, understandings of the afterworld have repeatedly been used by fundamentalist traditions and individuals to manipulate adherents into conformity with their assorted religious and cultural mores, laws and customs.
 From the practice of some Evangelical fundamentalists of condemning to Hell those who don’t “profess Jesus as […]

 45 “No power or influence can or ought to be maintained by virtue of the priesthood…” (D&C 121:45).
 Like many modern books and movies I believe Lord of the Rings teaches an important gospel message.
 One of its central themes revolves around the idea that power corrupts—so it’s up to the strong and wise to keep it in the hands […]